-- 1. Self-verification: each certificate can be verified without the involvement of the issuer; - 2.
-Incorruptibility: to ensure that the certificate is not counterfeit;
+- 1. Self-verification: each certificate can be verified without the involvement of the issuer. - 2.
+Incorruptibility: to ensure that the certificate is not counterfeit. - 3.
 Autonomy: the digital certificate, once verified, remains valid even if the issuer ceases to exist.

-The interoperability among all the interested universities is a key outcome of this Digital Academic Credential System (DACS) to facilitate student exchange, ECTS recognition and authentication, especially at European level.
+The interoperability among all the interested universities is a key outcome of this Digital Academic Credential System (DACS) to facilitate student exchange, and ECTS recognition and authentication, especially at European level.
 During the interviews, one of the experts mentioned estimations of around 60 million students moving from emerging countries to advanced economies university systems in the near future.
 If confirmed, this trend will dramatically challenge the existing structure and organization of the university system.
 As a consequence, the role of digital learning is becoming more and more important, both in providing a partial solution to the high number of students as well as sustaining "stackable" degree programs between academic institutions and learning platforms.
-In this case the ownership of the credentials are of the learners that can combine all the certificates in one unique and verified system or wallet.
+In this case, the ownership of the credentials are the learners that can combine all the certificates into one unique and verified system or wallet.

-According to the process depicted in Figure 1, the increasing effort on soft skill development recommended by several European institutions, including the European University Association, strongly triggered the project aimed at developing a Digital Academic Credential system at UniMiB.
-Ideally the DACS enables learners to collect certificates from various educational issuers, organizes all the certification in one unique system and enables to share to third parties the certification and the related competences acquired.
+According to the process depicted in Fig. 1, the increasing effort on soft skill development recommended by several European institutions, including the European University Association, strongly triggered the project aimed at developing a Digital Academic Credential system at UniMiB.
+Ideally the DACS enables learners to collect certificates from various educational issuers, organizes all the certification in one unique system and enables third-party sharing of the certification and the related competences acquired.

-In the following section we will explain better how the ecosystem will change with the advent and the massive adoption of the DACSs.
+In the following section, we will explain in more detail how the ecosystem will change with the advent and the massive adoption of the DACSs.

-As depicted in Fig. 1, a couple of years ago UniMiB introduced the focus on soft skills development as a key issue in its 3-year strategic plan.
+As depicted in Fig. 1, a few years ago UniMiB introduced a focus on soft skills development as a key issue in its 3-year strategic plan.
 At the same time, the CINECA consortium, a major technology partner for Italian Universities, developed a digital certification management system called Open Digital Badge Platform.
 As a result, collaboration with CINECA occurred and the first main outcome was the Open Digital Badge project.
 This represents the first stage of the process aimed at developing a Digital Academic Credential system.
-Since it was possible to integrate it with the existing technical platform (e.g. esse3), the Open Digital Badge project provided the inclusion of the "Diploma Supplement" in the formal certification process.
+Since it was possible to integrate it with the existing technical platform (e.g. esse3 - the information system adopted by almost all the Italian universities that manages data on students services: courses, exams, grades, etc.), the Open Digital Badge project provided the inclusion of the "Diploma Supplement" in the formal certification process.

-Other universities then started similar or parallel processes e.g. the University of Padua started to collaborate with UniMiB and was involved in the network of Italian universities and now other universities are interested in the project.
+Other universities then started similar or parallel processes e.g. the University of Padua started to collaborate with UniMiB and was involved in the network of Italian universities: now other universities are interested in the project.

-Blockcerts and BESTR is currently adopted by UniMiB.
+Blockcerts and BESTR are currently in use at UniMiB.
 The University of Trento is currently evaluating the adoption of Blockcerts and BESTR for certifying their degree titles.
-It should be noted that BESTR is one of the most common DACS solutions available among Italian Universities.
+It should be noted that BESTR is one of the most common DACS solutions available in Italian Universities.

-Fig. 1. - The development of a Digital Academic Credential system
+Fig. 1.
+The development of a Digital Academic Credential system

-4.2 Various type of value systems with the diffusion of the DACS
+4.2 Various Types of Value Systems with the Diffusion of DACS

-An ecosystem has been defined as "a set of actors with varying degrees of multilateral, nongeneric complementarities that are not fully hierarchically controlled" [1: 2264).
-Actors are here fundamental components, therefore our analysis is primarily focused on the role that various actors have in the environment.
+An ecosystem has been defined as "a set of actors with varying degrees of multilateral, nongeneric complementarities that are not fully hierarchically controlled" [1: 2264].
+Actors are fundamental components, and our analysis is, therefore, primarily focused on the role that various actors have in the environment.

-The Fig. 2 below compares two regimes, namely "as-is" (before the emergence of the Digital Certification Ecosystem) and "to-be" (after the emergence of the Digital Certification Ecosystem).
+Figure 2 below compares two regimes, namely "as-is", before the emergence of the Digital Certification Ecosystem and "to-be", after the emergence of the Digital Certification Ecosystem.